bloominstituteoftechnology/node-auth1-guided-solution/README-lesson-plan.md

 A simple HTML auth form saved inside the `client` folder can be loaded on `http://localhost:5000/` to test out the functionality we build today.

+The database is seeded with a single user with username "admin" and password "1234" (bcrypted).

 ## Objectives

 - implement secure password storage.